DreymaR/BigBagKbdTrixPKL/Source/README.md

         - PKL: Don't use end-of-line comments in the .ini files.
 OK in layout.ini because of tab parsing.
         - EPKL: End-of-line comments are now safe.
     - In layout.ini, for old PKL:
-        - Always use single tabs as separators in layout.ini, also between a VK code and 'VirtualKey'.
+        - Always use single tabs as separators in layout.ini, also between a VK code and the word 'VirtualKey'.
         - The CapsLock key should have scan code 'CapsLock' instead of SC03A, if using 'extend_key = CapsLock'.
         - The Extend key should be mapped or it won't work, e.g., 'CapsLock = CAPITAL	VirtualKey'.
         - EPKL changes all of the above: Any whitespace delimits, and Extend is mapped as 'Extend Modifier'.